flaviostutz/conductor-server/README.md

 # conductor-server
 Netflix's Conductor Server Docker container

+Prometheus plugin is installed on Conductor.
+Access metrics by calling '/metrics'

 For a complete example using Bleve as indexer (instead of Elasticsearch), view[docker-compose-bleve.yml](/docker-compose-bleve.yml)

 To see a video with this container running, go to https://youtu.be/IjJQ0AEoyLo